Alexander Scotland: War crimes investigations

 Other Nazi war criminals passing through the London Cage after the war included Sepp Dietrich, an SS general accused but never prosecuted for the murder of British prisoners in 1940.
-He participated in the investigation of the SS and Gestapo men who murdered 41 escaped prisoners from Stalag Luft III in 1944, in the aftermath of what became known as the "Great Escape".
+Scotland participated in the investigation of the SS and Gestapo men who murdered 41 escaped prisoners from Stalag Luft III in 1944, in the aftermath of what became known as the "Great Escape".
 The London Cage closed in 1948.

-On 14 February 1946 he was awarded the US Bronze Star for his prisoner interrogation work, and enhancing US/UK cooperation.
-He was formally granted permission to wear this foreign decoration on 25 September 1947.
+On 14 February 1946, he was awarded the US Bronze Star for his prisoner interrogation work, and enhancing US/UK cooperation.
+He was formally granted permission to wear this foreign decoration on 25 September 1947 by King George VI.